OHDSI/Athena/src/main/docker/cpt4_5/readme.txt

 it will cause damage to concept.csv file.

 Please make sure java allowed to make http requests and has write permission to the concept.csv file.
+If your username or password contains special symbols or space please wrap it with single quotes in linux or double quotes in windows e.g. "user$1@email" or 'pa$$word'.